timkendrick/factory/README.md

 ## How it works

-- The `factory()` function takes two arguments:
+- Call the `factory()` function with the following parameters:
 	- `template`: path to the template folder
-	- `placeholders`: array of [inquirer](https://www.npmjs.com/package/inquirer) prompts used to gather data for injecting into templates
+	- `placeholders`: (optional) array of [inquirer](https://www.npmjs.com/package/inquirer) prompts used to gather data for injecting into templates
+	- `getContext`: (optional) function that transforms placeholder values before they are passed to the template
 - You can then call the function that is returned, specifying a destination path and any copy options, and optionally passing in a key/value object containing template placeholder values
 - The user is prompted for the value of any placeholders which were not provided in the placeholder values object
 - The files are copied from the `template` folder to the destination folder, replacing any placeholders in filenames and file content with the supplied values (using [lodash template](https://www.npmjs.com/package/lodash.template) syntax)